Vaccination of the Beef Herd

 Vaccines stimulate the immune system of the animal to produce antibodies.
 Antibodies (or immunoglobulins) are proteins created by cells in the blood.
 Antibodies can also be created in various lymphoid tissues that can be found in the intestine or upper respiratory tract.
 These specific proteins help to destroy various infectious organisms that can cause disease.
 Cattle also produce antibodies when they are naturally exposed to infectious organisms.
-Vaccines are certainly a primary component of our modern herd health programs, but it is important to remember that they rarely provide absolute protection and other management components such as biosecurity, nutrition and environmental management also play important roles in protecting the herd from infectious diseases.
+Vaccines are a primary component of our modern herd health programs, but it is important to remember that they rarely provide absolute protection and other management components such as biosecurity, nutrition and environmental management also play important roles in protecting the herd from infectious diseases.

-Vaccines can be divided into categories based on whether they are killed or modified live and by their route of administration (injectable vs intranasal). |
+Vaccines can be divided into categories based on whether they are killed/inactivated or modified live and by their route of administration (injectable vs intranasal).

 Vaccines are a key component of our herd health programs but rarely provide perfect protection.
-Their efficacy can be diminished due to inadequate nutrition, poor biosecurity, and poor environmental management. |
+Their efficacy can be diminished due to improper use, inadequate nutrition, poor biosecurity, and poor environmental management.

 Read the label on any vaccine you are about to use in your cattle.
-The dose, withdrawal times, expiration date, timing, route of administration and safety information are all there.
-This is important for all vaccines but especially so for some modified live vaccines that can cause abortion if administered inappropriately. |
+The dose, instructions for handling and mixing, withdrawal times, expiration date, timing, route of administration and safety information are all there.
+This is important for all vaccines but especially so for some modified live vaccines that can cause abortion if administered inappropriately.

 Work with your veterinarian to design a vaccination protocol that is appropriate for your herd.
 Issues such as exposure to other herds and geographic differences in disease risk will make every herd somewhat unique.
 Vaccines that protect against infectious bovine rhinotracheitis, bovine viral diarrhea, and clostridial diseases should definitely be a part of every herds’ vaccination protocol.
-However, the timing of administration and the other vaccines that need to be used will be highly dependent on each herd’s management and disease risks. |
+However, the timing of administration and the other vaccines that need to be used will be highly dependent on individual herd management and disease risks.

 Immunology 101: Definitions